spring-epfl/spring22-TomDemont/README.md

 ### Changing parameters

 You can freely change the parameters of the application to adapt it to your needs.
-The modifiable environment variables are:
+We sorted those by categories.
+In order to avoid having to export manually all these variables with `export FLASK_ENV=development`, you can create 2 files:

+* `.flaskenv`: contains the public environment variables like `FLASK_ENV`.
+Should be versioned.
+* `.env`: contains all the other environment variables.
+Should not be versioned and kept private.

+Writing your environment variables there will let them be loaded with the python [`dotenv`](https://pypi.org/project/python-dotenv/) module and you won't have to export them on every Shell session.
+See [flask environment variables documentation](https://flask.palletsprojects.com/en/2.1.x/cli/#environment-variables-from-dotenv).
+All these variables have reasonable default value that should allow the system to run correctly for tests.

+#### Technical parameters

 * `FLASK_ENV`: either development, testing or production.
 See [FLASK_ENV doc](https://flask.palletsprojects.com/en/2.1.x/config/#ENV)

-For ease of use and avoid exporting this variable with `export FLASK_ENV=development`, this variable can be written in the `.flaskenv` file.

 * `SECRET_KEY`: used to sign session cookies.
 See [SECRET_KEY doc](https://flask.palletsprojects.com/en/2.1.x/config/#SECRET_KEY)
 * `DATABASE_URL`: the URL of the Database.
 See [SQLALCHEMY_DATABASE_URI doc](https://flask-sqlalchemy.palletsprojects.com/en/2.x/config/#configuration-keys)
+* `CELERY_BROKER_URL` and `RESULT_BACKEND`: URLs of the message broker and result backend to use.
+Initially works with Redis.
+* `UPLOAD_FOLDER` and `TEMPORARY_UPLOAD_FOLDER`: the names of the folders to save students files to.

+#### Mail support parameters

 * `MAIL_SERVER` and `MAIL_PORT`: the server and port to use for outgoing email support.
 * `MAIL_USE_TLS`: whether the outgoing email should be sent using STARTTLS.
 True if the variable is set to anything non-empty.
 * `MAIL_USE_SSL`: whether the outgoing email should be sent using SSL.
 True if the variable is set to anything non-empty.